 USA Today is a daily newspaper founded in 1982 by businessman, author, and columnist Al Neuharth.
-USA Today covers national and world news with focuses on entertainment, pop culture, and celebrity gossip news.
-USA Today Network also provides a Principles of Ethical Conduct For Newsrooms that is available to be viewed here.
+The paper covers national and world news focusing on entertainment, pop culture, and celebrity gossip news.
+USA Today Network also provides a Principles of Ethical Conduct For Newsrooms available to be viewed here.

 Funded by / Ownership

-USA Today is owned by the Gannett Company, headquartered in McLean, Virginia and is one of the largest newspaper publishers in the United States, with interests in newspapers, digital marketing services companies as well as television broadcasting.
-USA Today is funded through a subscription and advertising model.
+USA Today is owned by the Gannett Company, headquartered in McLean, Virginia.
+It is one of the largest newspaper publishers in the United States, with interests in newspapers, digital marketing services companies, and television broadcasting.
+Subscriptions and advertising generate revenue.

 USA Today had never taken a position in a US presidential election.
 However, in 2016, USA Today published an editorial urging readers not to vote for Donald Trump.
 Further, they did not endorse Hillary Clinton either.
-USA Today explained its decision behind the “disendorsement” in a separate editorial titled: “Why we’re breaking tradition: Our view,” in which they explain that founder Al Neuharth in his column, described Trump in 2012, as “a clown who loves doing or saying things to get attention, no matter how ridiculous.”
+USA Today explained its decision behind the “disendorsement” in a separate editorial titled: “Why we’re breaking tradition: Our view,” in which they explain that founder Al Neuharth in his column, described Trump in 2012 as “a clown who loves doing or saying things to get attention, no matter how ridiculous.”
 Essentially, they felt that this is what Al Neuharth would have wanted if he were alive.
-Although they did not endorse any single candidate they clearly were opposed to Donald Trump.
+Although they did not endorse any single candidate, they opposed Donald Trump.

 In 2017, a USA Today editorial published a rebuke of a Trump tweet: “Will Trump’s lows ever hit rock bottom?”